JohnEarnest/Decker/docs/lil.md

 `x fuse y` conversely combines the strings in the list `y` with the string `x`, resulting in a string.
 Combining `split` and `fuse` can allow one to replace instances of one substring with another.

+`x like y` returns a truthy result if a string `x` matches a glob pattern `y`.
+If `y` is a list of patterns, the result will be truthy if any of the patterns match.
+If `x` is a list, the pattern or patterns will be applied to each string of `x` and return a list of `0` or `1` values.

 `x dict y` constructs a dictionary from a list of keys `x` and a list of values `y`.

 `x take y` and `x drop y` are very general operators for filtering and reshaping data.
 Their behaviors depend on the type of the left and right arguments, as summarized in the table below.
 When `x` is a number, `take` will repeat elements from `y` if it isn't long enough.
 For non-numeric `x` values, `take` can be thought of as _set intersection_, while `drop` can be thought of as _set difference_.